 There are so many cities, towns, and villages in Westchester that it can be overwhelming to decide which best fits your needs.
 But in reality—with top-rated cities like New Rochelle, Larchmont, Mamaroneck, Rye, Harrison, Port Chester, Mount Vernon, Yonkers, and Hudson Valley—there is little wrong you can do when you want to buy a house in Westchester.

 That being said, each place is unique in its own way and tailors to certain tastes more than others.

 New Rochelle is a French-settled city situated on the eastern side of Westchester and offers several nature parks along its nine-plus miles of shoreline.
 It has a busy downtown home to countless highly-rated restaurants, museums, galleries, and shops.
 With a population of around 77,000, New Rochelle leaves its residents with some room to breathe despite its close proximity to Manhattan.

 What about Larchmont?

 Larchmont began as a summer retreat for the wealthy of Manhattan but has since transformed into its own thriving space with a walkable downtown and big-city feel.
-It has waterfront access, good schools, and homes with plenty of space and yards.
+It has waterfront access, and homes with plenty of space and yards.
 In addition, Larchmont has a large (and growing) French community and is home to the French American School of New York.